BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 - Create the DAG of operations and data from user’s Spark applications.

+— According to the DAG and the use of KARIZ, prefetches data that reduce the runtime the most.

 - Prefetch the data from OSDs into cache based on the DAG.

 ## 4. Solution Concept